madsportslab/mstat/README.md

 # mstat
-embedded golang library for statistics storage, leverages sqlite3 as the backing store.  includes convenience methods to help with advanced statistics calculations.
+golang library for persisting statistics, provides a simple api for counters and logging.  also includes convenience methods to help with advanced statistics calculations.

-originally, i had used redis as the backing store, but wanted something embedded, simple to manage, and optimized for my particular workflows so i wrote a key value library on top of sqlite3.
+originally, i used redis as the backing store, but wanted something embedded, simple to manage, and optimized for my particular workflows so i wrote this library on top of sqlite3.

 ## library usage

-### counters

-counter(key, increment)

-###

-add(key, incr) // add("1.1.2.3", 1) add("1.1.2.3", -1)
-add_set(key, field, incr)

-### integer based counters

-add(key, field, increment)
+### Count(key, field, increment)
-get(key, field)
-getall(key)

-1PT, 2PT, 3PT, STL, TOV, BLK, OREB, DREB, AST, FOUL

-### append log, timestamp, string

-append(key, field/timestamp, increment)
-play, "string"

-game, team, player,
+`mstat.Count("game1", "1PTM", 1)`
+`mstat.Count("game1", "3PTA", 2)`

+### AppendLog(key, field, val)

+`mstat.AppendLog("game1", "plays", "1PTM HOME 3")